projectara/greybus-spec/source/device_class/loopback.rst

     See :ref:`greybus-protocol-ping-operation`.

-.. c:function:: int ping(void);

-   Sends a "ping" message to the device, from the host, that needs to be acknowledged by the device.
-By measuring how long this message takes to succeed, an idea of the speed of the connection can be made.

 .. c:function:: int transfer(u32 len, char *send, char *receive);

    Sends a stream of bytes to the device and receives them back from the